 The History of Quest Federal Credit Union

-On June 30, 1969 the Board of Directors voted to organize the Kenton Rockwell Standard Federal Credit Union.
-This Federally Chartered Credit Union would serve the employees of the Kenton Rockwell Plant and their immediate family members.
-Membership fees were a mere .25 cents per account with a minimum deposit of $5.00.
-The official colors adopted by the Board of Directors were Navy Blue and White and all deposits were private funds with no connection to Rockwell International other than the fact that local Rockwell employees organized the credit union.
+On June 30, 1969 the Board of Directors voted to organize the Kenton Rockwell Standard Federal Credit Union to serve the employees of Kenton’s Rockwell Plant and their immediate family.
+Membership fees were $0.25 per account with a minimum deposit of $5.00.

-From this meager beginning came a desire from the Volunteers and Members of the credit union to build up deposits and then allow themselves the luxury of borrowing against their shares in the credit union.
-Initial loans were $400 and were paid back weekly from the members paycheck.
+From this humble beginning came a desire from the Volunteers and Members to build up deposits and then allow themselves the luxury of borrowing against their shares in the credit union.
+Initial loans were $400 and were paid back weekly.

 The 70s and 80s

-In 1975 the Credit Union had $250,000 dollars in assets and felt financially stable enough to purchase a vacant lot on State Route 68 South, which now houses the Main Office of the Credit Union.
-The Board of Directors found a used, modular bank building in Huntsville, Ohio and purchased this to begin operations in a Credit Union owned facility.
+Throughout the early days, the credit union was located at various locations throughout Kenton.
+In 1975, the credit union had $250,000 in assets and felt financially stable enough to purchase a vacant lot on SR 68 South, which now houses the Main Office.
+The Board found a modular bank building in Huntsville, purchased this and began operations in a Credit Union owned facility.
 By early 1976 the Credit Union had opened a part time office and began serving members.

 By 1985 the Credit Union had grown in size to $3 million in assets and at that time began checking services.
-Shortly thereafter, the Board of Directors contracted with Jack Oney to construct a permanent building.
-Mr. Oney began construction on our present facility in September of 1987 and the Grand Opening was March 8th, 1988.
-At that time, the Credit Union had the Board of Directors and 4 employees, Betty Joyce Collins, Sherrill Titus, Caroline Buyer and Linda Reese (Garmon).
-By the end of that same year, the Credit Union had grown to $5.1 million in assets.
+Shortly thereafter, the Board of Directors decided to construct a permanent building.
+Construction began in September of 1987 and the Grand Opening was March 8th, 1988.
+At that time, the Credit Union had the Board of Directors and 4 employees.
+By the end of 1988, the Credit Union had grown to $5.1 million in assets.